 , Union has since expanded its services and is offering services for early child education

+The Center for Community School Strategies is a program of the Community Service Council.
 We envision a time when community schools serve as centers of community life, offering comprehensive programs, services, and opportunities to students, families, and the neighboring community.

 Sustained by family, school, and community partnerships, community schools provide nurturing environments and enriching opportunities which promote successful learning.